CAUCUS GROUPS

 If you’re ready for your voice to be heard, it’s never too late to get involved!
 Review the policy statements for each caucus below and sign up for the group(s) you’re most interested in.
 All requests are reviewed by OCAAR, who will reach out with more information and next steps, Remember, nothing about us without us!

-DECRIMINALIZING ADDICTION
+DECRIMINALIZING SUD

 HOUSING